 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Willamette Iron and Steel Works History

 In World War II alone, Willamette built more than 70 ships for the U.S. Navy, as well as over 800 Baldwin steam locomotives for Vladivostok, Russia.

 Once World War II ended, the shipyard returned back to focusing on vessel repairs.
-As business continued to diminish throughout the years, the shipyard closed its doors permanently in 1990.
+As the business continued to diminish throughout the years, the shipyard closed its doors permanently in 1990.

 Willamette Iron and Steel Works Asbestos Lawsuits

-As with the majority of shipyards in the past, Willamette Iron and Steel Works used excessive amounts of asbestos.
-This of course led to numerous workers developing toxic diseases such as malignant mesothelioma, asbestosis, and asbestos-related lung cancer.
+As with the majority of shipyards in the past, Willamette Iron and Steel Works used excessive amounts of asbestos, a name for a group of minerals that has been proven to affect health negatively.

 However, there were several lawsuits in which workers or workers’ loved ones filed a claim against Willamette, along with the companies that supplied asbestos to the shipyard.

 McAllister’s widow won the case after Willamette failed to prove that workers were not exposed to asbestos, and it set the stage of no longer allowing shipyards to ignore their parts in exposing people to harm.

 Willamette Iron and Steel Works Closure

-As more and more people began to fall ill, the shipyard began to face a number of complaints, and when asbestos regulations were set forth in the late 1970s, Willamette began to decline after it could no longer compete with the larger competition.
+As more and more people began to fall ill, the shipyard began to face a number of complaints.
+When asbestos regulations were set forth in the late 1970s, Willamette declined after it could no longer compete with the larger competition.